On Dummett's Pragmatist Justification Procedure

-Formally, propositional intuitionistic logic is characterized by the standard system of natural deduction \cite{gentzenULS,prawitzND}.
+Propositional intuitionistic logic is characterised by the standard system of natural deduction \autocite{gentzenULS,prawitzND}.
 The inference rules for the propositional connectives are symmetrically distributed between introduction (I) and elimination (E) rules.

-The rule for the absurdity logical constant $\bot$ can be considered an elimination rule:
+Negation ($\lnot$) can be defined as usual in terms of implication and absurdity.
+The rule for the absurdity logical constant $\bot$ can be considered an elimination rule.

-Thus, natural deduction derivations are a special subclass of arguments in which every inference step is in accordance with one of the inference rules above.
+Natural deduction derivations are a particular subclass of arguments in which every inference is in accordance with one of the inference rules above.